 Since the statement can only be written when the doctor has the free time to do so, it can often be weeks or a month for this information to arrive.
 Once it does, then it can take quite a bit of time to verify for use in the overall medical information history of the person applying life insurance or other policies.

-Essentially, when applying life insurance there are numerous medical questions that must be asked in order to secure the type of policy that is sought.
+Essentially, when applying for life insurance there are numerous medical questions that must be asked in order to secure the type of policy that is sought.
 If there was a previous medical condition or current treatments underway, then there must be real verification by the attending physician in order to provide the proper perspective.

 Evaluating How Risky You Are

-When the medical risk to the patient is evaluated, the attending physician’s statement needs not only to be included, but summarized by the underwriter.
-This summary can vary depending on the underwriter and the style, focus or method that they choose.
+When the medical risk to the patient is evaluated, the attending physician’s statement needs not only to be included but summarized by the underwriter.
+This summary can vary depending on the underwriter and the style, focus, or method that they choose.
 Quite often, the summary can vary in some detail, but normally the general focus of the statement is held true in the summary.

 How Insurers Interpret Your Attending Physician Statement

 Evaluating medical risks is the job of the underwriters when they take the attending physician’s statement.
 This means using a solid template so that all the pertinent information can be gathered and evaluated properly.
-The attending physician’s statement is vital to properly evaluating medical risk whether they have occurred in the past or present for insurance companies to make informed decisions.
+The attending physician’s statement is vital to properly evaluating medical risks whether they have occurred in the past or present for insurance companies to make informed decisions.

-Do No Medical Exam Plans Still Obtain Physician Statements?
+Do No-Medical Exam Plans Still Obtain Physician Statements?

-A no medical exam is an excellent option for life insurance coverage for any applicant that has been declined for coverage or has several pre-existing health complications such as diabetes.
+A no-medical exam is an excellent option for life insurance coverage for any applicant that has been declined for coverage or has several pre-existing health complications such as diabetes.
 If it isn’t obvious by now, we’ll let you on a little secret, no med exam is required to get the protection life insurance offers in these plans.
 There is a lot of confusion about these policies and what information the insurance company will require before they accept your application.

 You could apply for a plan with several different companies but results could be all over the place because no insurer has the same requirements for how they handle no medical exam life insurance plan.

-For the most part, the insurance company is not going to get a physician statement with a no medical exam plan.
+For the most part, the insurance company is not going to get a physician statement with a no-medical exam plan.
 With most no medical exam policies, the insurance company will only ask a handful of questions during the application process.

-There are some advantages to these no medical life insurance programs to be mindful of as you look for coverage.
+There are some advantages to these no-medical life insurance programs to be mindful of as you look for coverage.
 We want you to get the best plan to meet your needs, and you should compare all of the different options before purchasing a plan.

 The first advantage is life insurance is open for all!
 Health issues?
 You can get a plan.
 Pre-existing problems?
 You can get a plan! with a no medical exam, your health won’t keep you from getting a policy.

-Another significant advantage is how quick a life insurance policy can be issued if you go this route.
+Another significant advantage is how quickly a life insurance policy can be issued if you go this route.
 Since there’s no exam or underwriting the application is normally approved once the payment is received.
 This certainly helps you out if you’re in a situation where health could decline rapidly in the near future and no life insurance protection is possible or the premiums could be out of your budget.